arindas/mit-6.824-distributed-systems/README.md

 In case of any disputes, please contact: Arindam Das <dasarindam.mails@gmail.com>

 ## License
-The solutions presented here are licensed under the MIT License.
+This restructured repository is licensed under the MIT License.
 See [LICENSE](./LICENSE) for full license text.